transkatgirl/kat-s-bookshelf/README.md

 #### Deeper Coverage

-The following fields of study are covered in the bookshelf (excluding prerequisites):
+The following fields of study are covered in the bookshelf:

-- Mathematics (2 courses)
+- Mathematics (2 courses, excluding prerequisites)
 - Physics (1 course)
 - Chemistry (2 courses)
 - Biology (2 courses)